23 August 2022

 The best timing for videos is under three minutes, as many people start to lose interest if the video is longer than that.
 Also, talking segments should not be longer than 30 seconds.
 I know 30 seconds doesn't seem like much, but people are impatient on social media and are quick to move on if a video doesn't hold their interest.

 It also helps to keep in mind that your end goal is to make a video that is a couple of minutes long.
 When you remember that, you will naturally take shorter videos that capture the essence of what you're trying to show.
+Additionally, consider utilizing a free online video editor to streamline the process.
+This tool can help you efficiently trim and arrange clips, ensuring your final video remains engaging within its desired time frame.

 At the end of the trip, you should have a lot of 3-7 second long clips that you compile to make the finished product.
 It may seem like you have bits and pieces, but you will thank yourself as shorter clips will save you so much time during editing.